 When we moved into our home, the walls were much darker.
 You can see the before pictures here.
 Part of why we fell in love with this home is all of the natural light.
 It get’s flooded with it during most of the day and I’ve always dreamt of really light walls.
 Many of you have asked me how I chose Pale Oak so I thought I’d walk you through that.

-One of the main reasons I love a soft neutral color is because you can infuse any color you’re currently loving.
+One of the main reasons I love a soft neutral color is because you can infuse any color you’re currently loving in your decor.
 Keeping the big pieces neutral allows you to swap out colors according to season or give the room a quick update.

 UPDATE: Unfortunately, I do not know our trim color.
 It was the existing trim color when we moved in and we still can’t seem to figure it out.
 When we do, I will share.
-I do, however, recommend a bright white with Pale Oak.
+I do, however, recommend going with White Dove by Benjamin Moore.